Jesé: 2020–21: Contract termination

 Jesé did not complete a permanent transfer to Sporting CP after the end of his loan deal; instead, he headed back to PSG.
 On 10 September 2020, Jesé made his return to play for the Parisian club in a 1–0 loss to Lens.
 He made his final appearance for PSG as a substitute in a 4–0 win against Nîmes on 16 October.

 On 6 December, Paris Saint-Germain announced the termination of his contract by mutual agreement.

-Return to Las Palmas
+Second stint at Las Palmas

 On 1 February 2021, Jesé returned to Las Palmas for the remainder of the season.
+He put up a 'man of the match' performance where he scored a goal and also assisted in the match thrashing CD Lugo 6–1 on 1 April.

 Ankaragücü

-Jesé joined Süper Lig club Ankaragücü on 4 August 2022, signing a one-year deal with the club.
+Jesé joined Turkish Süper Lig club Ankaragücü on 4 August 2022, signing a one-year deal with the club.
 He made his competitive debut four days later, coming on as a substitute for Giorgi Beridze in the 61st minute of a 0–0 home draw against Konyaspor.
-His contract was terminated early by mutual consent on 13 January 2023.
+On 8 November, Jesé scored a brace during the 2022–23 Turkish Cup in a 6–2 win over Amed Sportif.
+However, his contract was terminated early by mutual consent on 13 January 2023.

 Sampdoria

 On 10 February 2023, Jesé joined Serie A club Sampdoria on a contract until the end of the season, with the option of a further year.
+He scored his first goal for the Italian side on 16 April, in a 1–1 league draw against Lecce.

+Coritiba

+On 6 September 2023, Jesé joined Campeonato Brasileiro Série A club Coritiba on a free transfer, signing a contract until the end of the year.
+He scored his first goal for the club in a 2–1 lost against Fluminense on 26 November.

+Johor Darul Ta'zim

+After 10 months without a club, Jesé joined Malaysia Super League club Johor Darul Ta'zim on 5 October 2024.
+He make his club debut on 22 October in the 2024–25 AFC Champions League Elite against Korean club Gwangju.
+Jesé then made his league debut on 1 November in a 4–0 away win against Negeri Sembilan.
+On 30 November, he scored his first goal for the club during the 2024–25 Malaysia Cup round of 16 tie against Kuala Lumpur Rovers.
+On 5 February 2025, he scored his first league goal by scoring the third goal in a 4–0 home win against PDRM.
+On 18 February, Jesé then scored his first AFC Champions League Elite goal in the stoppage time against Korean club Pohang Steelers which his club went on to win 5–2 thus qualifying to the round of 16.
+He then won the league title and the league cup in his first season with JDT.

+Third stint at Las Palmas

+On 24 July 2025, Jesé returned to Las Palmas on a one-year contract.